geut/dat-workshop/problems/en/01/README.md

 ### 4 - Getting updates

-To getting new updates we can run the [pull](dat#updating-downloaded-archives) command.
+To get new updates we can run the [pull](dat#updating-downloaded-archives) command.

-### 5 - What happens if A updates the file?
+### 5 - What happens if the A member updates the file?

 :wink: sync

 ### Extra

-1. What if we share our dat link with a new buddy and they only want to get the `top_secret.md` file?
+1. What if we share our dat link with a new computer and they only want to get the `top_secret.md` file?

 ### Tip